Membership is open to members of the National Trust, the National Trust for Scotland and National Trust staff and volunteers.

 During the summer months we organise day visits to places of interest such as National Trust properties and other houses and gardens; we generally include a trip to London and a day which includes a canal or river journey.
 We also arrange a lunch and a guided walk in a nearby town or village.
 Members can apply to come on an annual holiday within the United Kingdom.
 We also host an annual dinner at a local venue.
 Departure points for all our coach outings are in Lewes and in Ringmer.

 The winter lectures are held on the second Thursday of each month and take place at the Priory School, Mountfield Road, Lewes BN7 2XN at 7:30pm.
-There is a £3 charge for each meeting to cover the cost of hiring the hall.
+There is a charge of £2 for members and £4 for non-members.

 Here is our programme of forthcoming events – we hope it will encourage you to join us.